-The new SDHI would replace the existing exclusion for employer-based health insurance, the self-employed premium deduction, and the medical itemized deduction for those not enrolled in Medicare (typically those under 65 years of age).
-The current exclusion or deduction from income of health care spending, whether for insurance premiums or out-of-pocket expenses, except under a Health Savings Account, also would be repealed.
-Itemized medical deductions would still be available for taxpayers enrolled in Medicare.
+The new SDHI would replace the existing exclusion for employer-based health insurance, the self-employed premium deduction, and the medical itemized deduction.
+The SDHI would not be available for an individual enrolled in Medicare, except that those who are enrolled in Medicare but are receiving health coverage from an employer as an active employee would be eligible for the SDHI beginning on January 1, 2014.
+The current deduction or exclusion from income of health care spending, whether for insurance premiums or out-of-pocket expenses, except under an HSA, would be repealed.
+Itemized medical deductions would be available only for taxpayers enrolled in Medicare.
+However, beginning on January 1, 2014, eligibility for the itemized deduction would be broadened somewhat to include anyone not otherwise eligible for the SDHI.

-Employers would be required to report the value of health insurance coverage to their employees on their annual Form W-2 and such amounts would be subject to withholding and employment taxes.
-Employers would exclude a pro-rated portion of the SDHI for employment tax purposes for their employees who have qualifying coverage.
+The value of employer-provided health insurance coverage would be subject to withholding and employment taxes.
+Employers would exclude a pro-rated portion of the SDHI for purposes of the employee portion of employment taxes prior to 2013 and for the employee and employer portion of employment taxes after 2012 for their employees who have qualifying coverage.
+Prior to 2013, employees would be entitled to a return of the employer portion of employment taxes paid on the SDHI when they file their tax return after the end of the year.
 Withholding and estimated taxes could be adjusted to reflect the SDHI.
 Businesses would continue to deduct employer-based health insurance as a business expense.
-In addition, the phase-out rate for the EITC for taxpayers with qualifying children would be reduced to 15 percent.
+In addition, the phase-out rate for the earned income tax credit (EITC) for taxpayers with qualifying children would be reduced to 15 percent.